Dean, School of Religion

 Prior to his work at Lee, Cross was a pastor for twelve years and a high school teacher of Latin and history.
 He has been listed in Who’s Who Among American Teachers.
 He was awarded the Excellence in Teaching Award at Lee University in May 2000 and the Excellence in Scholarship Award in May 2001.

-In April 2000, a book which Cross and Emerson Powery edited, was published in honor of their former teacher, Dr. Donald N. Bowdle.
+In April 2000, a book which Cross and Emerson Powery edited, was published in honor of their former Lee professor, Dr. Donald N. Bowdle.
 Entitled The Spirit and the Mind: Essays in Informed Pentecostalism in Honor of Donald N. Bowdle (Lanham, MD: University Press of America, 2000).
 The book brings together more than 20 authors to write in areas of their disciplines in relation to Pentecostalism.

 In addition, Cross has written a book that was published in 2001 by Peter Lang, Inc. A complete revision of his dissertation, the book, Dialectic in Karl Barth’s Doctrine of God, appears in a series entitled, “Issues in Systematic Theology.”
 In 2002, he wrote a small book in conjunction with a Lilly Fund project at the university entitled Answering the Call in the Spirit: Pentecostal Reflection on a Theology of Vocation, Work, and Life.
 This manuscript explores the dimensions of calling with particular interest in the university setting.
 It was published by Lee University Press in 2007.

 Cross graduated from Lee in 1978 with a BA in Biblical Education, earning the first of several degrees.
 He later received the M.A. in Church History and the M.Div. in Theology from Ashland Theological Seminary (Ohio).
 From Ashland, he moved to Princeton Theological Seminary, where he received the Th.M. in Doctrinal Theology and the Ph.D. in Systematic Theology (1991).
 Cross came to be a part of the faculty at Lee University in Fall 1997.
 In the summer of 2002, Cross became the Dean of the School of Religion.

-Terry and his wife, Linda, have one daughter, Tara, who is married to Kevin Snider, and one grandchild, Luke Edward Snider.
-Aside from golf, he enjoys genealogy and Latin.
+Terry and his wife, Linda, have one daughter, Tara, who is married to Kevin Snider, and one grandchild, Luke Edward Snider (shown above as a sermon illustration).
+Aside from golf, he enjoys genealogy, and reading German and Latin.